|

 software, and they will really be using COM12 and COM13 respectively.

-This allows all users to use application software configured for a particular
+This allows all clients to use application software configured for a

-COM port, and allows legacy applications that only supported COM1-COM4
+particular COM port, and allows legacy applications that only supported

-(or in some cases COM1-COM9) to be used by more then 4 or 9 Terminal
+COM1-COM4 (or in some cases COM1-COM9) to be used by more then 4 or

-Services users at the same time.
-However, this will not work with TAPI,
+9 Terminal Services clients at the same time.
+However, this will not

-so applications that need to communicate with a Modem Driver name rather
+work with TAPI, so applications that need to communicate with a Modem

-then a COM port value can not take advantage of this feature.
+Driver name rather then a COM port value can not take advantage of this

 The change port command can be used as part of each users login